mindsdb/mindsdb/mindsdb/integrations/handlers/bigquery_handler/Manual_QA.md

 Drop a remark based on your observation.
 - [ ] Works Great 💚 (This means that all the steps were executed successfuly and the expected outputs were returned.)
-- [ ] There's a Bug 🪲 [Issue Title](URL To the Issue you created) ( This means you encountered a Bug.
+- [x] There's a Bug 🪲 [Unable to connect to db with google bigquery handler](https://github.com/mindsdb/mindsdb/issues/6984) ( This means you encountered a Bug.
 Please open an issue with all the relevant details with the Bug Issue Template)

 ---